 Danbury Railway Museum

-Jennie Utsinger: Young train aficionados will love visiting the Danbury Railway Museum and its huge collection of historic railroad equipment and artifacts.
+Jennie Utsinger said: Young train aficionados will love visiting the Danbury Railway Museum and its huge collection of historic railroad equipment and artifacts.
 There are yard tours, hands on exhibits, steam engines to explore, and play train tables for the littlest visitors.
 Train rides around the 6-acre railyard are offered, which includes a spin on a real operating turntable, and kids can choose whether to sit in the cab, coach, or caboose.

 Cost: $7/person aged 3+ (train rides are extra)